leroy-merlin-br/garden/docs/js/modal.md

 ## How to

-Modal component allow users to choose which selector to use, you can use a simple `[data-whatever]` or a class.
-Be sure to not use class like: `.modal`, `.modal-content`, `.modal-body` to initiate modal.
-Modal has variable `height` based on his content and the `max-height` is `90%`.
+Modal component allows users to choose which selector to use, you can use a simple `[data-whatever]` or a class.
+Be sure to not use classes such as: `.modal`, `.modal-content`, and `.modal-body` to initiate a modal.
+Modal has variable `height` based on it content and the `max-height` is `90%`.

-You can initiate as a jQuery plugin:
+You can initiate it as a jQuery plugin:

 ```js
 // using any selector